himakhar/AI-chatbot/README.md

 # AI-chatbot
-using python created chatbot for human interaction with bot this chatbot uses chatgpt
+using python created chatbot for human interaction with bot and this chatbot uses chatgpt